rackerlabs/docs-cloud-orchestration/api-docs/common-gs/auth-using-curl.rst

 returned is specific to your account.

 .. note::
-     For a detailed description of the information included in the authentication response, see :rax-devdocs:`Annotated authentication request and response<cloud-identity/v2/
+     For information about the authentication response, see the :rax-devdocs:`annotated authentication request and response<cloud-identity/v2/
-     developer-guide/#document-authentication-info/sample-auth-req-response>`.
+     developer-guide/#document-authentication-info/sample-auth-req-response>` in the
+     Rackspace Cloud Identity API documentation.

 **Example: Authentication response**